-Effect Diluted Bitumen MORE MORE Relative Effect Light Crude Oil LESS ress Expected Environmental Effects of Released Crude Oil to the Shell River Lighter crude oils are predicted to travel farther downstream than heavier crude oils in spring and summer-fall conditions, with both oil types travelling similar distances under winter conditions.
+Relative Effect Receptor Expected Environmental Effects of Released Crude Oil to the Shell River Light Crude Oil Diluted Bitumen Sediment Lighter crude oils are predicted to travel farther downstream than heavier crude oils in spring and summer-fall conditions, with both oil types travelling similar distances under winter conditions.
 Neither the light nor the heavy oil type is likely to reach a density greater than that of the water and sink directly to the sediment within the first few days following release.
 The low viscosity of the lighter type crude oils could potentially result in a larger amount of oil entrainment as fine droplets as compared to heavier blends, resulting in the formation of OPAs, which could both sink, and enhance biodegradation.
 Such aggregates may subsequently be preferentially deposited in areas of still or slowly moving water, particularly the Twin Lakes.
-Contact between the weathered diluted bitumen and lake sharelines is also likely to result in mixing of mineral particles into the crude oil, which could then be deposited to sediments as aggregates of oil and mineral in larger droplets or globules.
+Contact between the weathered diluted bitumen and lake shorelines is also likely to result in mixing of mineral particles into the crude oil, which could then be deposited to sediments as aggregates of oil and mineral in larger droplets or globules.
 If not recovered, these aggregates could move from shoreline areas into deeper water as a result of wave action and resuspension followed by deposition.
-Low molecular weight aromatic hydrocarbons would also be expected to dissolve into the water column within the Twin Lakes, where they could adsorb onto suspended sediment and organic matter.
-Under winter conditions, more of the heavy crude oil is predicted to become frapped along the margins of the rivers and lakes, and this oil is also likely to interact with sediment, resulting in mixing of oil and sediment, or formation of oil-particle aggregates in a way that enhances natural recovery.
-Both light and heavy oil would travel downstream from the release location.
+Low molecular weight aromatic hydrocarbons would also be expected to dissolve into the water column within the Twin Lakes, and this oil is also likely to interact with sediment, resulting in mixing of oil and sediment, or formation of oil-particle aggregates.
+The spring freshet is a major seasonal factor that can flush river sediments leading to restoration of damaged habitat, and dispersal of oil-particle aggregates in a way that enhances natural recovery.
+LESS MORE Shoreline and Riparian Areas Both light and heavy oil would travel downstream from the release location.
 Lighter crude oils are expected to travel farther downstream than heavier crude oils in spring and summer conditions, but would be thinner and less persistent where they contacted shorelines and riparian habitat.
 Crude oil released under ice during the winter would not contact shoreline or riparian areas, although crude oil that was not recovered could be dispersed over a large area during the spring freshet.
 For heavy oil, stranding on shore would be the primary fate.
 For light oil, stranding would remain the primary fate, but considerably more of the released oil could be lost to evaporation.
 Flooding of riparian and wetland habitats in spring could lead to stranding of crude oils in these habitats, with heavy crude oil likely to be deposited as patties or tar balls, in contrast to light crude oil which would be deposited as a thin layer or sheen.
-Receptor Sediment Shoreline and Riparian Areas
+LESS MORE